 Keep in mind that the efficiency of some bulbs in delivering light decreases as they age, and you may need to adjust exposure to compensate.
 You should also clean your grow lights twice a month to maintain light efficiency.

 Most houseplants need both warm and cool light.
-The colors of the light spectrum are described in degrees Kelvin (k) with the higher the number the cooler the light.
-Around 6500k is cool blue light and is the best for foliage.
-Around 3000k is warm red light, needed for plants to flower and fruit.
+Light in the warm red area and the cool blue area of the spectrum are those most absorbed by the chlorophyll in plants whereas they use other colors less efficiently.
+Blue light is best for foliage.
+Warm red light is needed for plants to flower and fruit.
 Even if insignificant in visual impact, flower or seed production may be an important part of your plant's annual cycle that you need to support.

 Artificial lighting loses impact dramatically as you move it away from your plants.
 You will need to balance the heat that the light source emits with the plant's need for light when placing your artificial light system.
 You can experiment!
 If a plant needs a little less than your grow lights are giving it, you can move the lights a bit further away or reduce the time you have them on.

 Keeping the lights far enough away to avoid burning your plant depends upon the type of light you are using.
 In general, T5 Fluorescent bulbs are low heat and can go 3 to 12 inches from the plant, LEDs should go 12 to 24 inches and HID 24 to 60 inches.
 Keep a close eye on plants in the initial period after placing lights to detect any signs of heat stress or damage.